 From the reporting, you can then take action directly in Asana.

-Customisation possibilities
+Customization possibilities

 Discover Asana

-Automation: the Asana vision
+Automation: Asana’s vision

 - Set deadlines